Category: Economic statistics

 12.2.
 User satisfaction:The Statistical Office has adopted the Quality Management Strategy, the Guidebook to the Implementation of the Quality Management Strategy, as well as the Plan for the Implementation of the Quality Policy.
 In order to measure the degree to which fulfills obligations towards users and within the new quality policy, the Statistical Office conducted User satisfaction survey.
 The results of the survey are available on the Statistical Office website, link: http://monstat.org/uploads/files/2.%20Izvjestaj%20o%20zadovoljstvu%20korisnika%20ENG%20(Autosaved).pdf

 12.3.
-Completeness:Concerning requirements of Eurostat, we are currently not submitting three sets of data: PPP_HOSP_A: Survey - Hospitals PPP_SPATI_N: Spatial Adjustment Factors PPP_VAT_A: VAT Data.
+Completeness:Concerning requirements of Eurostat, we are currently not submitting two sets of data: PPP_HOSP_A: Survey - Hospitals PPP_VAT_A: VAT Data.

 13. Accuracy and reliability Top